-Early Learning in Washington Early learning education includes a wide variety of supports and services that children receive before kindergarten.
+EARLY LEARNING IN WASHINGTON Early learning education includes a wide variety of supports and services that children receive before kindergarten.
 High-quality early learning is one of the best ways to close the opportunity and achievement gaps, which are already present by the beginning of kindergarten.
 Early learning is also one of the best economic investments we can make for our state.
 For every dollar spent on early learning there is a return of seven dollars or more, which comes from a variety of savings, including decreased costs for special education, grade repetition, and criminal justice.
-One of the reasons early learning is such a powerful of the best economic investments we can make for our state.
-For every dollar spent on early learning there is a return of seven dollars or more. investment is because the majority of brain development happens before age five.
+One of the reasons early learning is such a powerful investment is because the majority of brain development happens before age five.
 It is critical to provide children with the supports and education they need during their first five years.
-Only 3 out of 10 three- and four-year-olds in Washington were enrolled in preschool programs that met minimum state standards last year-one of the widest early education gaps in the nation, according to the Annie E. Casey Foundation.

-Early learning benefits Children in high-quality early learning programs are more prepared for kindergarten, more likely to graduate high school, are healthier, more likely to be employed, and report higher income.
+EARLY LEARNING BENEFITS Children in high-quality early learning programs are more prepared for kindergarten, more likely to graduate high school, are healthier, more likely to be employed, and report higher income.
 They are also less likely to be repeat grades, be placed in special education, be involved in the juvenile justice system, and commit crimes as adults.
-Low-income children and children with risk factors who do not have access to high-quality early learning experiences are 25 percent more likely to drop out of school, 40 percent more likely to become a teen parent, 50 percent more likely to be placed in special education, 60 percent more likely to never attend college, and 70 percent more likely to be arrested for a violent crime, all of which require costly state resources.
-Early learning benefits add up to savings for school districts, taxpayers, and the state.
+Low-income children and children with risk factors who do not have access to high-quality early learning experiences are 40 percent more likely to repeat a grade, 29 percent more likely to drop out of school, 41 percent more likely to be placed in special education, 60 percent more likely to never attend college, 33 percent more likely to be arrested as a juvenile, and 42 percent more likely to be arrested for a violent crime, all of which require costly state resources.

+EARLY LEARNING PROGRAMS Early learning benefits add up to savings for school districts, taxpayers, and the state.
 School districts save about \$3,700 for each low-income child or child with risk factors who receives early learning.
 There is an additional \$1,000 of savings per child in costs outside of school like healthcare, drug prevention, and criminal justice.
-Updated October 2014 Working to improve public education in Washington state from cradle to career with ample, equitable, and stable funding